International Journal of Psychology

 The International Journal of Psychology is a bimonthly peer-reviewed academic journal covering all aspects of psychology.
-It was established in 1966 by Paul Fraisse, and is published by Wiley-Blackwell on behalf of the International Union of Psychological Science.
-The editor-in-chief is Abigail H. Gewirtz (University of Minnesota).
+It was established in 1966 by Paul Fraisse.
+It is published by Wiley-Blackwell on behalf of the International Union of Psychological Science.

+In 2025, the two editor-in-chief are Professor Peter Jonason (University of Economics and Human Sciences, Warsaw, Poland) and Professor Liqi Zhu (Shandong Normal University).

 Abstracting and indexing

 The journal is abstracted and indexed by: